khaliqgant/Simple-List-Filter/README.md

 Simple List Filter
 =====

-Some super simple JS to to filter items using a dropdown menu
+Some super simple JS to to filter items using a dropdown menu.
+Includes a jQuery version and a pure Javascript version.

 Requirements
 ------
-Simple List Filter was made to be as modifiable and easy to use as possible:
+Simple List Filter was made to be as modifiable and as easy to use as possible:
 * The dropdown filters must be enclosed in an element with a class of "filters"
 * The filter category should be the dropdown text ie: ````<a class="js-dropdown" href="#">Cat</a>````
 * The ul enclosing the filters should be preceded with a "js" and end with "filter", ex: "js-desiredFilter-filter"